djstein/openshift-django-guide/README.md

 More files may be required, and for this example the directory 'static' at repo level be used to server static files.

 ## 4. Database Settings<a name="Database_Settings"></a>
-In the project/settings.py change the database connection settings to use OpenShift environment variables.
+In the\`<project_name>/settings.py change the database connection settings to use OpenShift environment variables.
 ```python

 ...